 Lying or flying?

-Seeger knew from other applications in his company that the detection of intestine residues ought to be possible using a suitable machine vision system.
+Matthias Seeger, who was responsible for the implementation of the operative elements in the project, knew from previous applications that the detection of intestine residues should be possible using a machine vision system.
 Following an initial unsuccessful attempt with another supplier, he enquired of STEMMER IMAGING in late 2017 about an appropriate detection system.
 "Although STEMMER IMAGING do not carry out the development, implementation and integration of such systems themselves they were able to recommend the Austrian company BT-Anlagenbau, which already has many years of experience in machine vision and in the development of sorting and quality control systems of the most diverse types and with whom they had collaborated successfully in the past," Seeger recalls.

 Following a joint inspection of the production plant and a detailed discussion of the specifications and goals, STEMMER IMAGING carried out intensive feasibility studies in order to compile the ideal selection of the necessary machine vision components.
 This determined that the obvious solution did not deliver adequate results: "We initially considered scanning the sausages with a line scan camera as they passed by on a conveyor belt", says Seeger.
 "It quickly transpired that in this way a large part of the underside of the sausages could not be captured by the camera and thus couldn't be checked.
 Intestine residues on the side facing away from the camera would therefore not have been reliably detectable."